Kalk Library: Cologne’s new library becomes a third place and extends access to the community with open+

 Aat Vos has a clear vision: “Our third places should be fair, informal, inspiring and personal.
 It should be places where everybody feels welcome.
 Contemporary designed rooms within the Kalk Library not only invite you to do gaming or relax on your own, but also to interact.
 This new library is the result of a participatory design thinking process that involved citizens, library users, and library staff.
 The library team was highly motivated and engaged to create the best possible result for the costumers.”

-Rita Höft, Head of the Decentralised Library System at the Cologne Public Library, adds: “Kalk is a vibrant, blossoming district, with a colourful, engaged and creative community.
+Rita Höft, Head of the Decentralized Library System at the Cologne Public Library, adds: “Kalk is a vibrant, blossoming district, with a colorful, engaged and creative community.
 The redesigned branch library manages, with its playful aesthetic, casual interior design, and innovative technological solutions, to create the ideal conditions for diverse educational opportunities in such a heterogeneous, multicultural environment as Kalk.”

 Extended opening hours with open+

 bibliotheca’s open+ solution makes it possible to run the entire technical infrastructure, including lighting, alarms and library systems, unstaffed.
 The building, collection and computers are controlled from a remote, central location.

 The Kalk Library’s state-of-the-art RFID technology incorporates security gates, self-check bins with integrated payment functions, and return bins.
 To gain access to the building during unstaffed hours, visitors scan their library cards at the entry panel.
 Patrons use selfCheck 1000 kiosks to borrow and return library materials, as well as to pay fees using cash, card, or NFC.
 The attached return bins include sorting options to optimize the return process.
 The self-service kiosks feature intuitive touchscreens that users come to expect in the smartphone age.